Beginner-Intermediate Rust Error Handling

 I like doing it this way for two reasons:

-• It makes removing the custom Debug impl much cleaner - delete the above code, then plonk #[derive(Debug)].
+Debugimpl much cleaner - delete the above code, then plonk#[derive(Debug)]. - Implementing it on

 Now, we get a nicer error message.